-White Plains Looks to Convert Vacant Lots Into Mixed-Income Apartments
+White Plains to Convert Vacant Lots Into Mixed-Income Apartments

 The proposal would see nearly 130 residences added to the corner of Hale and Maple.

-The two buildings would tower over local buildings, offering 127 spacious apartments, 170 spaces of basement parking, and would have lobby access from Maple and Hale Avenues, respectively.
+The two apartments would tower over local buildings, offering 127 spacious units, 170 spaces of basement parking, and would have lobby access from Maple and Hale Avenues, respectively.

-The White Plains Planning Board heard a proposal this past week by the owner of two vacant lots to transform the mostly unused space into a two-building apartment complex aimed at empty nesters and other locals seeking larger, cheaper accommodations within the city.
+The White Plains Common Council has approved a $48 million plan by the owner of two vacant lots to transform the mostly unused space into a two-building apartment complex aimed at empty nesters and other locals seeking larger, cheaper accommodations within the city.

 Currently, the lots are both paved for parking use, but only one is in operation.
 The plan would be to construct two separate buildings: 70 apartments on ten floors plus 102 parking spaces in two levels of basement parking in the east building, and an additional 57 apartments over eight floors with 68 parking spots in the west building.

-Speaking to the planning board, project attorney Mark Weingarten touted the benefits of larger apartments than those most recent development projects have focused on.
-“Empty nesters that are looking for the apartment downtown, and they need a larger closet, they need an extra room,” he says.
+Speaking to the city planning board this past August, project attorney Mark Weingarten touted the benefits of larger apartments than those most recent development projects have focused on: “Empty nesters are looking for the apartment downtown, and they need a larger closet, they need an extra room,” he says.
 “Larger space is something that’s missing from the market and could help us rent our building.”